 Factors that can affect at-will employment:

-An employer can minimize these risks by clearly stating the relationship as at-will in the employment handbook and any other employment-related documents given to ministry employees.
+An employer can minimize these risks by clearly stating the relationship as at-will in the employment handbook and any other employment-related documents given to employees.

 STEP 3: Documentation and Consistency

 Unless proper documentation is placed in the individual’s personnel file, it’s difficult to demonstrate a performance problem after the fact, or to show what factors led to an employee’s termination.
-It’s best when ministry supervisors thoroughly document an employee’s performance, including performance problems they have observed, and any disciplinary action they’ve taken.
+It’s best when an organization's supervisors thoroughly document an employee’s performance, including performance problems they have observed, and any disciplinary action they’ve taken.
 Employment files also should contain screening documents and any references received prior to employment.
 It’s far better to err on the side of over-documentation because the contents of employee files are often critical when a ministry has to defend its decision to terminate employed staff.

 STEP 4: Employment Handbook Review

 As you consider employee termination, be sure to review your employment handbook to ensure that the steps you’re taking line up with handbook policies.
 Involve your attorney in this process and be sure to review your employment handbook regularly and keep it up to date with any changes or new policies you establish.
-By doing so, you also will help to solidify the at-will status of employment within your ministry and help eliminate potential problems when employee performance issue arise and you consider terminating an employee.
+By doing so, you also will help to solidify the at-will status of employment within your organization and help eliminate potential problems when employee performance issue arise and you consider terminating an employee.

-If your ministry doesn’t have an employment handbook, or if your handbook is outdated, you may want to review Brotherhood Mutual’s Working Together: A Guide to Employment Practices for Ministries.
+If your organization doesn’t have an employment handbook, or if your handbook is outdated, you may want to review Brotherhood Mutual’s Working Together: A Guide to Employment Practices for Ministries.
 It includes an abundance of employment-related information and sample policies that will help you develop an employee handbook for your ministry.

 In the landmark 2012 Hosanna-Tabor Evangelical Lutheran Church and School vs. EEOC decision, the U.S. Supreme Court formally recognized a ministerial exception that applies to belief-based decisions religious institutions make.
 The court’s decision effectively bars ministerial staff members from suing their ministry employer in response to the ministry’s belief-based, employment-related decisions.